-Don’t let this put you off visiting the city because it really is a stunning place and as long as you have a great pair of shoes you’ll be totally fine.
-Even though you will do a lot of walking in Lisbon, the hills are worth climbing up because the views are magnificent (as you can see in the header image)
+Don’t let this put you off visiting though because it really is a stunning place and as long as you have a great pair of shoes you’ll be totally fine.
+Even though you will do a lot of walking in Lisbon, the hills are worth climbing up because the views are magnificent.

 Buying a portable charger is a lot more convenient when travelling abroad because it means you can charge your phone on the go and still enjoy exploring the city, as well as not having to bring out the different adaptors e.g. UK to EU that you would need if you were to simply bring your usual phone charger out with you.